Vegetable and fruit treats

 Your Dog Needs Fruits & Veggies Too Try These Vegetable & Fruit Treats

 The market and stores are packed with amazing dog food and treats.
-However, feeding your GS treats that say high-quality doesn’t necessarily mean that it is going to be healthy.
+However, feeding your dog treats that say they are high-quality doesn’t necessarily mean that they are going to be healthy.

-There are certain foods and chemicals added in dog treats that could make your dog fall ill.
+There are certain foods and chemicals added to dog treats that could make your dog fall ill.

-So, how do you decide whether a treat is good for your GS or not?
+So, how do you decide whether a treat is good for your dog or not?

-German Shepherds are carnivores and have trouble digesting most of the fruits and vegetables.
+Dogs are carnivores and have trouble digesting most fruits and vegetables.

-However, there are certain fruits and veggies that a GS could eat as treats.
-During the training process of GS, the owner needs to feed it yummy treats so that it learns quickly.
-It is not always feasible to buy pre-made treats from the store; that’s why every GS owner needs a quick and easy treat fix for their dog that is healthy as well.
+However, there are certain fruits and veggies that a dogs could eat as treats.
+During the training process, the owner needs to feed it yummy treats so that it learns quickly.
+It is not always feasible to buy pre-made treats from the store; that’s why every dog owner needs a quick and easy treat fix for their dog that is healthy as well.

-The fruits and vegetables that could be fed to a GS as a treat are given below.
+The fruits and vegetables that could be fed to your dog as a treat are given below.

 • Strawberries